0xBN/ecom-plp/README.md

 - [x] A form allowing the user to filter the products by price range
 - [x] A display of products, each with their name, price, image, and description.
 - [x] A button (or functionality) to view a product's details.
-- [ ] Implement pagination for the product list.
 - [x] Add additional filters (e.g., by color, size, etc.)
 - [x] Add a shopping cart feature that allows users to add products and display the total cost.
-- [ ] Provide GitHub repo.
+- [x] Provide GitHub repo.
-- [ ] README explains how to run code and any dependencies to be installed.
+- [x] README explains how to run code and any dependencies to be installed.
+- [x] Additional notes

+## Future Feature
-- [ ] Additional notes
+- [ ] Implement pagination for the product list.

 ## Other checklist
 - [x] Fix favicon
 - [x] Update metadata
-- [ ] Upload prototype / wireframe
+- [x] Upload prototype / wireframe
 - [x] Guest checkout for now

 ## Evaluation